awsdocs/aws-cloudformation-user-guide/doc_source/dynamic-references.md

 Additional considerations to note when using the `ssm-secure` dynamic reference pattern:
 + CloudFormation doesn't return the actual parameter value for secure strings in any API calls, but rather returns the literal dynamic reference\.
-+ CloudFormation does store the literal dynamic reference, which contains the plaintext parameter name of the secure string\.
++ CloudFormation does store the literal dynamic reference, which contains the plain text parameter name of the secure string\.
 + For change sets, CloudFormation compares the literal dynamic reference string\.
 It doesn't resolve and compare the actual values of `ssm-secure` references\.
 + Dynamic references for secure values, such as `ssm-secure` and `secretsmanager`, aren't currently supported in [custom resources](template-custom-resources.md)\.
 + In cases where CloudFormation must rollback a stack update, that update rollback operation will fail if the previously specified version of a secure string parameter is no longer available\.
 In such cases, do one of the following: